JacobWLaw/image-compare-gui/README.md

 The comparison function also returns a percent difference that can be viewed inside the GUI as well.

 Threshold value is able to be set within the GUI - the number set here is the number you are content with them being the same.
 I.E entering 50 means a image that is 50% similar will be accepted as a pass.

+NOTE: If images are extremely disimilar the resultant image will be almost unuseable.
+This is to be used to look at images that have commonality, but differences that aren't inherently obvious.